Unpacking Netlify:

 And it’s completely free.

-Cloudflare Pages is a potent Jamstack hosting provider.
+Cloudflare Pages is a potent hosting provider too.
 It offers HTTP3, unlimited members and bandwidth, supports QUIC, and has a native database (KV Workers) – the features Netlify lacks.
 Netlify, however, can handle forms and send notifications upon successful and failed builds, has instant rollbacks and a lot of extensions.
 So, each platform has pros and cons.
 But Cloudflare clearly wins at Time To First Byte (TTFB) SEO metric.
 For a test application deployed on Cloudflare, it took 57ms to load the first byte, and it was 227ms for Netlify.

 All in all, Netlify offers competitive benefits for businesses requiring a complex website and a very generous free tier for simple blogs.
 In addition, it has pay-as-you-go pricing, meaning that you can buy extra build minutes or Lambda function executions if you face the limit.